pointfreeco/swift-navigation/Sources/SwiftUINavigation/Documentation.docc/Articles/Bindings.md

 This is because `@FocusState` only works when installed directly in a view.
 It cannot be used in an observable object.

-You can implement the view as you would normally, except you must also us `@FocusState` for the focus _and_ use the `bind` helper to make sure that changes to the model's focus are replayed to the view, and vice versa.
+You can implement the view as you would normally, except you must also use `@FocusState` for the focus _and_ use the `bind` helper to make sure that changes to the model's focus are replayed to the view, and vice versa.